 GeneCards Summary for MGLL Gene

 MGLL (Monoglyceride Lipase) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and Signaling by GPCR.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include protein homodimerization activity and lipid binding.

 UniProtKB/Swiss-Prot Summary for MGLL Gene